 The solution involved picking up scanned invoices which had been saved into a PDF format with the name of the file set to the invoice number and loading these PDF files into the client’s financial system via a web service interface.

-Now this could have easily been done on-premises, as here we have both systems concerned; the scanner and the financial system both located at the client’s site.
+Now, this could have easily been done on-premises, as here we have both systems concerned; the scanner and the financial system are both located at the client’s site.

 However, the initial cost meant that an alternative solution to the On-Premises model had to be found.
 That’s not to say the client in the future will look at an On-Premises solution but as we have started down the Windows Azure BizTalk Services (WABS) then we may not end up with an On-Premises solution at all in the future.